lcmd-epfl/mikimo/README.md

 You can also find examples of reading h5 files and regenerating plots in the "examples" folder.

+If the kinetic profile is detected in the directory, the code will prompt the user with an option to choose between using the kinetic profile instead of the energy profile.
+However, it's important to note that selecting the kinetic profile will restrict the user from screening over a range of temperatures or utilizing different temperature settings.

 ## Known Limitation [↑](#limitation)

 1. The overlapping states of different pathways after they converge before the referenece state (starting point).